 The bamboo is a lofty, beautiful, and spectacular plant that has been grown for a couple of centuries.
-In addition to serving as a privacy screen or hedge, this plant also perfectly fits the category of a feature plant.
+This plant serves as a privacy screen or hedge, but it also perfectly fits the category of a feature plant.

-Unfortunately, bamboos are often misunderstood by newbie gardeners who often shudder at the prospect of growing them at home.
-However, this shouldn’t be the case because bamboos, especially the clumping variants are extremely easy to grow and care for.
+Unfortunately, bamboo’s often misunderstood by newbie gardeners, who often shudder at the prospect of growing them at home.
+However, this shouldn’t be the case because these plants, especially the clumping variants, are extremely easy to grow and care for.

-13 Different Types of Bamboos
+13 Different Types of Bamboo

 1. Buddha Bamboo

-Unlike the common bamboo trees that you’d see outside, the Buddha Bamboo primarily serves the function of an ornamental plant and is stored in small containers.
+Unlike the common bamboo trees you’d see outside, this bamboo type primarily serves the function of an ornamental plant and is stored in small containers.
 It thrives best in soil that is consistently moist and fertile.

 Since this is a tropical plant, it will grow naturally well in cool and temperate climates.
-If, however, you live in cooler zones, we would recommend you to keep the plant indoors.
+If, however, you live in cooler zones, we would recommend you keep the plant indoors.

 2. Umbrella Bamboo

 Featuring greenish-yellow canes, these bamboos are best known for their long and slender leaves.
-Their foliage appears dainty with greyish-green undertones and unlike many bamboos, it doesn’t need to be snapped or stalked.
+Their foliage appears dainty with greyish-green undertones, and unlike many bamboos, it doesn’t need to be snapped or stalked.

 In addition, once you get this bamboo for your garden, you will realize how easy it is to maintain the plant.
-Umbrella bamboos are adaptable, and they also turn out to be exceptionally hardy.
+But that not all — umbrella bamboos are adaptable, and they also turn out to be exceptionally hardy.

 The defining quality of these bamboos is their greenish-yellow canes that assume slender and slightly narrow leaves.
 The foliage appears dainty, with vibrant green hues on the top and grey-grey undertones at the bottom.